lifemapper/lmsyft/sphinx/aws/aws-setup.rst

 * AWS CLI configuration (for command line tools), or
 * using an IAM role attached to your instance if running on AWS infrastructure.

+The AWS cli depends on boto3, so both must be up to date.
+In my testing, awscli 1.27.118 (with requirement botocore==1.29.118) and boto3 1.28.1, failed on S3 Select access.

+I upgraded awscli (sudo apt install awscli), then upgraded boto3 (pip install --upgrade boto3) , which installed 1.34.60.
+Success

 Redshift
 ===========================================================